 I have a website with a lot of information about the project.
 You can download the identification guide for both the Kgalagadi and Augrabies parks for free as a pdf.
 (I suggest putting it on an iPad or similar device rather than printing it out since it will change every six months as information is updated, and this is much greener than printing anyway).

-To report a sighting, go to the sighting page on my website where you can fill in a report.
-After you’ve filled in the report, drop me an email with a couple of pictures and I'll confirm or identify the leopard for you.
-The website is www.ast.uct.ac.za/~schurch/leopards/ and the project email is email@example.com.
+To report a sighting, contact me on the Kgalagadi Leopard ID Facebook page or drop me an email with a couple of pictures and I'll confirm or identify the leopard for you.
+The project email is firstname.lastname@example.org.